 - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know.
-Please contact Member Services at 713-442-7555 or toll-free at 1-866-534-0556.
-From October 1 through March 31, hours are 8:00 a.m. to 8:00 p.m., seven days a week.
-During this period on Thanksgiving Day and Christmas Day, calls are handled by our voicemail system.
-From April 1 through September 30, hours are 8:00 a.m. to 8:00 p.m., Monday through Friday.
-During this period on Saturdays, Sundays, and holidays, calls are handled by our voicemail system.
-(TTY users should call 1-866-302-9336).
+Please contact our Member Services number at 713-442-7555 or toll-free at 1-866-534-0556 for additional information.
+(TTY users should call 711.)
+Hours are 8:00 a.m. to 8:00 p.m.
+Monday through Friday, local time.
+Messaging service used weekends, after hours, and on federal holidays.
 Member Services has free language interpreter services available for non-English speakers. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - You have the right to timely resolution for grievances about services and/or decisions made by the plan.
 Grievances are reviewed on an individual basis and we will resolve the grievance as quickly as your health status requires.
 Expedited or fast grievances will be responded to within 24 hours if the grievance is related to the plan's refusal to expedite a request for medical services which you have not received.
 Your written grievance should be submitted within 60 days of the event or incident.
 We will address other grievance requests within 30 days after receiving your complaint.
 We may extend the time frame by up to 14 days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest.
 We will respond to written grievances in writing. - Whether you call or write, you should contact Member Services right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about.

-• If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
+The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
 If you have a "fast complaint," it means we will give you an answer within 24 hours.